-On Page SEO has to do with the page itself and how to make it friendlier to search engines and users.
+On Page SEO (aka On-Site SEO), has to do with the page content and how to make it friendlier to search engines and users.

 Optimize your page titles.
 This is a critical SEO factor.
-Page titles are shown in the search results and should be interesting for users to click.
+Page titles are shown in the search results and should be interesting for users to click on.
 The title of a page should also give search engine bots enough clues on what the page content is all about.

 Optimize your headings.
-Besides the H1 tag a page needs to have sub headings (H2, H3) for the different sections.
-In case of long form content, subheadings make the page easier to read by users and scan by crawlers.
+Besides the H1 tag, a page needs to have subheadings (H2, H3) for the different sections.
+In the case of long-form content, subheadings make the page easier to read by users and scan by crawlers.

 Page formatting.
-Publishing a page with text and images without spending time to beautify the content is not a good SEO practice.
-Although Google cannot ‘see’ a page like a human, they have ways to understand how a page looks or if it’s full of ads and popups and this is taken into account during the ranking process.
+Publishing a page with text and images without spending time beautifying the content is not a good SEO practice.
+Although Google cannot ‘see’ a page like a human, they have ways to understand how a page looks or if it’s full of ads and popups, and this is taken into account during the ranking process.

 Content SEO is a subset of on-page SEO.
 Content SEO is all about the quality of the content and how to make it better.

-Because this is a very important SEO success factor, it is considered by many as one of the types of SEO.
-In many cases though, you can find content guidelines under on-page SEO, which is also a correct approach.
+Because this is a very important SEO success factor, it is considered by many to be one of the types of SEO.
+In many cases, you can find content guidelines under on-page SEO, which is also a correct approach.

-Publishing great content that users love and search engines can understand, is the winning combination.
+The winning combination is publishing great content that users love, and search engines can understand.

-To achieve this, you can follow these guidelines:
+To achieve this, you can follow these tips:

-Start your content creation process with keyword research.
-Find the SEO keywords that are important for your website and incorporate them in your content.
+- Start your content creation process with keyword research.
+Find the important keywords for your website and incorporate them into your content.

-Go one step further and look for long-tail keywords and semantically related (or LSI) keywords, and add them to your titles, headings and main content.
+- Go one step further, look for long-tail and related keywords, and add them to your titles, headings, and main content.

-Publish content that is thorough and long enough so that users can get what they want and search engines to have enough clues to understand the context of your content.
+- Publish content that is thorough and helpful to users while at the same time giving search engines signals to understand the context of your content.

-Make use of schemas and structured data to pinpoint to search engines important parts of your content.
+- Using schemas and structured data to help search engines understand your content better.

-Off-page SEO is all about promotion.
-While the previous SEO types concentrated more on the website infrastructure and content, off-page SEO has to do with techniques you can use to promote your website on the Internet.
+Off-page SEO (aka off-site SEO) is all about website promotion.
+While the previous SEO types concentrated more on the website infrastructure and content, off-page SEO involves techniques you can use to promote your website online.

-Websites that are popular are more likely to rank higher on Google than less popular websites.
+Popular websites are likelier to rank higher on Google than those of less popular websites.